 - Configuring table relations (foreign key) – This option is not available for Gravity based tables

 - Choosing editor input type – This falls under the first limitation.
-Because we are rendering Gravity form in edit popup modal it is not possible to choose editor input type
+It is not possible to choose the editor input type because we are rendering the Gravity form in a pop-up edit modal